EwanSiou/reconnaissanceFacialeOpenCV/README.md

 ## Step 4

-Fin how to draw a green rectangle on your window.
+Find how to draw a green rectangle on your window.

 ## Step 5